yinhui87/sublime-phpfmt/README.src.md

 - Be sure you can run PHP from the command line.
 - If you need support, please open an issue at [php.tools issues](https://github.com/phpfmt/php.tools/issues)

+### The Most FAQ

+***I want to use sublime-phpfmt, but it needs PHP 5.6 or newer and on my production server I have PHP 5.5 or older.
+What should I do?***

+Consider installing a standalone PHP 5.6 in a separate directory and have it *not* configured in the environment.
+Within the plugin, ensure `php_bin` parameter is pointed to this standalone installation.

 ### Acknowledgements
 - GoSublime - for the method to update the formatted buffer
 - Google's diff match patch - http://code.google.com/p/google-diff-match-patch/